flutter/packages/packages/pigeon/README.md

 the threading model for handling HostApi methods can be selected with the `TaskQueue` annotation.

+### Multi-Instance Support

+Host and Flutter APIs now support the ability to provide a unique message channel suffix string to the api to allow for multiple instances to be created and operate in parallel.

 ## Usage

 1) Add pigeon as a `dev_dependency`.